 I have actually found argan oil to be a great conditioner for my dry and sometimes frizzy hair.
 I’m a big believer in using whatever works to keep my hair smooth and happy, even if it comes from the bottom of a goat.

 2) where is the Highway to the Danger Zone?

 One of the most exciting stops on the tour was the drive through the Tizi n’Tichka pass.
 This is the highest mountain pass in North Africa.
 Our guide Omar said that the name of this pass in the local Berber language means dangerous.
 What could be more fun than randomly risking your life halfway across the world from home in a van with non-functioning seatbelts?

 I kid, Internet Stranger.
 The ride wasn’t that bad.
+Any tour that you book is going to have a driver who knows what he’s doing on these roads.
 And when you are at the top, you get this view!

 Even though we were visiting Morocco in December, there wasn’t a lot of snow on the ground.
 Being American, I do miss the snow at Christmas time.
 So seeing these mountains relieved quite a bit of my homesickness.

 Then I fell off the dangerous mountain pass and died.
 This blog post is being written by my ghost.
 BOOOOOOOO!

 It’s hard to believe that such a short distance from the marshmallow peaks of Tizi n’Tichka lie the baked gingerbread valleys of the Foret Toufliht.
 This massive national park is stuffed to the gills with cedar and pine trees.
 It is amazing how many different kinds of terrains and landscapes there are in Morocco.
 It’s like 20 different countries in one.
 I half expected to find myself underwater or on the moon next.